saurus/Buoyancy/README.md

 A few debugging features are present: a green plane showing the local water surface and a yellow triangle (well, a narrow prism) pointing to the calculated centroid.

-Rendering the shape below the water can be activated: this is implemented in the file GMeshInstance.gd.
+Rendering the shape below the water can be activated: this is implemented in the file [GMeshInstance.gd](./GMeshInstance.gd).
 The water wave can alse be hidden, to allow a better view of the reference plane and the buoyancy mesh.

-Using the nice DebugDraw https://github.com/RBerezkin/Test_DebugDraw/, viewing some vectors (plane normal, up vector, interpolated normal, buoyancy force).
+Using the nice DebugDraw https://github.com/RBerezkin/Test_DebugDraw/, there's an option to enable viewing some vectors (plane normal, up vector, interpolated normal, buoyancy force).